simonverret/deep_continuation/README.md

 ## USAGE
 Train the default network with:

 `$ python deep_continuation.py`

 You can pass arguments to this script.
 For example:

 `$ python deep_continuation.py --path ./Database/Training/`

 will fetch the dataset from `./Database/Training/` instead of the default `../data/`.
 The training and validation data are splitted automatically.

-Otherwise, ensure that the training data is a `../data/` directory relative to the current directory.
+The default dataset location is a `../data/` directory relative to the current directory.
 The name of datafiles are:

 `../data/SigmaRe.csv`

 `../data/Pi.csv`

-Another example is of paramter setting:
+Another example of paramter you can set is:

 `$ python deep_continuation.py --lr 0.03`

-will change the learning rate.
+which will change the learning rate.
 Refer to the code for more details.
-All such tunable parameters are also defined in `params.json`.
+All such tunable parameters are defined in `params.json`.

 ## RANDOM SEARCH
 The script `random_search.py` contains further examples of how to automatically change the parameters from a script.